Skip to main content

 • “Often this is for character development, which might have been better as side quests, but there are also points where you need to wait to hear from other characters and the filler is just something to make you feel like you are actually waiting.”

-• “Memorable characters, better protagonist than Kiryu (fight me), equally strong character development that Kiryu wishes he could get in any but his first two titles, kick-ass music (best in the series in my opinion), the best Dragon Engine combat system until Lost Judgment, and most notably, a gripping story with no Yokoyama nonsense.”
+• “Memorable characters, better protagonist than Kiryu (fight me), equally strong character development that Kiryu wishes he could get in any but his first two titles.”

 • replayability

-Overall, the game's replayability is mixed; while some players find it enjoyable enough for a first playthrough, others highlight its significant replay value due to engaging stories and characters.
-Comparisons to the Yakuza series suggest that it offers more content worth revisiting, making it a fun experience despite some areas for improvement.
+Overall, the game's replayability is mixed; while some players find it enjoyable enough for a first playthrough, others highlight its significant replay value, particularly praising the engaging stories and characters that encourage multiple runs.
+Comparisons to the Yakuza series suggest that it offers more content, making it a worthwhile experience despite some areas for improvement.

 • “It's a fun Yakuza spin-off with a lot of replay value.”